Catalonia pushes for independence from Spain: What to know

 OUSTED CATALAN LEADER SAYS HE IS NOT SEEKING POLITICAL ASYLUM, SUPPORTS SNAP ELECTION

-An English translation of the constitution states that should an autonomous community break the law or disregard the constitution, the Spanish government can – after following certain procedures – “take the measures necessary in order to compel the [community] forcibly to meet said obligations, or in order to protect [Spain’s] general interests.”
+An English translation of the constitution states that if an autonomous community break the law or disregards the constitution, the Spanish government can – after following certain procedures – “take the measures necessary in order to compel the [community] forcibly to meet said obligations, or in order to protect [Spain’s] general interests.”

-Rajoy's cabinet met in a special meeting last week to approve measures to take direct control of the Catalan region under Article 155.
-The Senate gave him the power to do so on Friday.
+Rajoy's cabinet met in a special meeting to approve measures to take direct control of the Catalan region under Article 155.
+The Senate gave him the power to do so.

 The Associated Press contributed to this report.